 Moments can be used to share content and create stories around:

 - Company events or tradeshows that span over multiple days

 - Timely commentary or company news (for example a press release, broken down into individual tweets)

 - A shoutout to customers or other users

-Stories are a powerful medium and one that not many brands or businesses are utilising on Twitter.
+Twitter Stories are an incredibly powerful medium and one that not many brands or businesses are utilizing on Twitter.
 Why not share your story using one of the methods above and see how much more engagement you can get?